Know the Signs of a Victim Mentality: 8 Behaviors to Recognize

 In spite of the opportunities that may come their way, life is always full of shortcomings.
-They can’t and won’t find happiness doing anything.
+They can’t and won’t find happiness in anything.

 If they have something, they’ll complain.
-On the other hand, if they don’t have something, they’ll complain.
+Also, if they don’t have something, they’ll complain as well.
 If they’re missing something, or if someone has more than them, they’ll complain.